rzqllh/GeminiAnswerBot/README.md

 ## Changelog

+### [1.9.5] - 2025-08-01
+#### Added
+- **Protected Page Detection:** The extension now proactively detects when it's activated on a protected browser page (e.g., `chrome://extensions`, New Tab Page, Chrome Webstore).
+- **Informational UI Panel:** Instead of showing a generic connection error on protected pages, the extension now displays a clear, user-friendly informational panel explaining why it cannot run, improving user trust and reducing confusion.

+### [1.9.4] - 2025-07-31
+#### Added
+- **Smart Fallback System:** Implemented intelligent error handling for API calls.
+The extension now detects specific API failures (e.g., `INVALID_API_KEY`, `QUOTA_EXCEEDED`, `TIMEOUT`) and displays a user-friendly error panel in the popup.
+- **Contextual Error Actions:** The new error panel includes relevant action buttons based on the error type, such as "Open Settings" for an invalid key, or "Search on Google" for a general failure, guiding the user toward a resolution.

+### [1.9.3] - 2025-07-30
+#### Added
+- **Per-Action Temperature Control:** Users can now set the AI's creativity level (temperature) individually for each specific task (Answering, Explaining, Summarizing, etc.) in the "Prompts" tab of the options page.

 ### [1.9.2] - 2025-07-29
 #### Added
 - **Inline Action Toolbar:** Implemented a sleek, floating toolbar that appears on text selection.
 This provides instant access to AI actions (Summarize, Explain, Translate) without needing to right-click, significantly speeding up a user's workflow.
-The toolbar is designed to be modern and unobtrusive, following Apple's HIG principles.
 #### Fixed
-- **Development Stability:** Added a defensive `try...catch` block around message passing in the content script.
-This gracefully handles the "Extension context invalidated" error that commonly occurs during development when the extension is reloaded, preventing console errors and improving the development experience.
+- **Development Stability:** Added a defensive `try...catch` block around message passing in the content script to gracefully handle the "Extension context invalidated" error during development.
 #### Changed
-- **Code Refactoring:** Refactored the context action logic in `background.js` into a reusable function (`handleContextAction`).
-This eliminates code duplication and ensures that both the traditional right-click context menu and the new Inline Action Toolbar use the same robust logic pathway.
+- **Code Refactoring:** Refactored the context action logic in `background.js` into a reusable function (`handleContextAction`) to be used by both the context menu and the new toolbar.

 ### [1.9.1] - 2025-07-28
 #### Fixed
-- **Critical Rendering Bug:** Fixed a major issue that caused the extension popup to break or hang on "Analyzing Page..." when encountering quiz questions with HTML code in the answers.
-The UI now correctly displays code as text.
+- **Critical Rendering Bug:** Fixed a major issue that caused the extension popup to break or hang when encountering quiz questions with HTML code in the answers.
-- **Context Menu:** Corrected the right-click context menu to properly display all available actions (Summarize, Explain, Translate, Rephrase) as intended.
+- **Context Menu:** Corrected the right-click context menu to properly display all available actions.
-- **Stability:** Improved stability by preventing the popup from freezing if the connection to the web page is lost (e.g., after reloading the extension).
+- **Stability:** Improved stability by preventing the popup from freezing if the connection to the web page is lost.

 ### [1.9.0] - 2025-07-27
 #### Fixed
-- Resolved a critical error that caused the extension popup to crash when attempting to display AI-generated explanations or context menu results (e.g., Summarize, Explain).
-This was due to the Markdown rendering library (`marked.js`) not being loaded correctly.
+- Resolved a critical error that caused the extension popup to crash when attempting to display AI-generated results due to a Markdown rendering library issue.
-- Improved security by sanitizing all Markdown-rendered content in the popup to prevent potential XSS vulnerabilities.
+- Improved security by sanitizing all Markdown-rendered content.

-### [1.8.0] - 2025-07-26
-#### Added
-- **Pre-Submission Check:** Added a new feature that displays a custom confirmation dialog to warn the user if their selected quiz answer is different from the AI's suggestion.
-This feature can be toggled on or off in the General settings tab.

-### [1.7.0] - 2025-07-26
-#### Added
-- **Smart Caching:** The extension now caches quiz results locally.
-If the same quiz is encountered again, the answer is provided instantly without using the Gemini API, saving API quota and speeding up response time.

-### [1.6.0] - 2025-07-26
-#### Changed
-- **UI Standardization:** The layout of the "General" and "Data" tabs in the options page has been refactored to use fieldsets, creating a consistent, card-based design across all sections.
-- **History UI:** The appearance of history entries has been updated to match the overall visual theme, incorporating a blurred background effect.

-### [1.5.0] - 2025-07-25
-#### Added
-- **Markdown Rendering**: AI responses in the history tab now render full Markdown formatting, including lists, bold/italics, and code blocks, for improved readability.
-#### Changed
-- **UI Consistency**: The on-page answer highlighter style has been updated to use the blue accent color, matching the overall theme of the extension.
-- **Icon Format**: The extension icon has been converted from JPG to PNG to support transparency and improve its appearance in the browser toolbar.
+...
+(Changelog lama lainnya)

 ---